-- a.
+a.
 The Catholic Education Archdiocese of Brisbane Code of Conduct (Code of Conduct) sets out the standard of conduct and behaviour required of all employees of BCE in the performance of their duties.
-All BCE employees must comply with this Code of Conduct. - b.
+All BCE employees must comply with this Code of Conduct.

+- b.
 This Code of Conduct gives particular attention to the requirement for those employees to act appropriately and professionally at all times in their interactions with students and observe appropriate physical, emotional and online boundaries with children.
 It further sets out employees' duties in relation to risk management and duty of care obligations to students. - c.
-BCE reviews the Code of Conduct regularly and this is available on the public website and the BCE intranet SPIRE.
-BCE also provides employee training on the Code of Conduct and requires Principals and Managers to monitor completion of the online Code of Conduct training for employees.
-For new employees at the school this occurs at the time of induction and for all other employees this takes the form of annual ongoing training.
+BCE reviews its Code of Conduct regularly and this is available on the public website and the BCE intranet SPIRE.
+BCE also provides employee training on the Code of Conduct and requires Principals and Managers to monitor completion of the online Code of Conduct training for employees at the time of induction for new employees and annually for all other employees.